-second, to the Class 1B-2 and Class 1B-2H Reference Tranches, pro rata, based on their Class Notional Amounts.
+second, to the Class 1B-2H Reference Tranche,

-third, to the Class 1B-1B and Class 1B-BH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 1B-1A and Class 1B-AH Reference Tranches, pro rata, based on their Class Notional Amounts, fifth, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Class Notional Amounts, sixth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts.
+third, to the Class 1B-1B and Class 1B-BH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 1B-1A and Class 1B-AH Reference Tranches, pro rata, based on their Class Notional Amounts, fifth, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Class Notional Amounts.

-seventh, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, eighth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and ninth, to the Class 1A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Write-down Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount").
+sixth, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, seventh, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, eighth, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and ninth, to the Class 1A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Write-down Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount").

-Because the Notes correspond to the related Reference Tranches, any Tranche Write-down Amounts allocated to a Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the related Class of

-Notes (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
+Because the Notes correspond to the related Reference Tranches, any Tranche Write-down Amounts allocated to a Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the related Class of Notes (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
 If any RCR Notes are held by Holders, any Tranche Write-down Amount allocable to a Class of Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related Class or Classes of RCR Notes (to the extent such RCR Notes have a Class Principal Balance or Class Notional Amount, as applicable, greater than zero).